Broadway Flows Implementation

 • ALL_LUS - when a filtered-out table is relevant for all TDM LUs.

 • LU name - when a table belongs to a specific LU.
 In some cases, you may need to add tables to the LU schema in order to get the child IDs and to populate the TDM_LU_TYPE_RELATION_EID TDM DB table.
-For example, the addition of the Orders table to the Customer LU generates a list of customer's orders.
+For example, the addition of the Orders table to the Customer LU generates a list of customer orders.

 These tables should be added to the TDMFilterOutTargetTables Actor as it would prevent the load/delete flows creation for the tables; these tables are already loaded/deleted by the child LUs.

-Following completion of the Actor's update, refresh the project by clicking the image button (top of the Project Tree).
+Following completion of the Actor's update, refresh the project by clicking the image button (top of the Project tree).
 This act applies the changes in the TDMFilterOutTargetTables Actor and deploys the LU.

 Step 2 - Create Sequences